hanabi/hanabi.github.io/README.md

   * Cathy goes next.
 Cathy sees that Donald does NOT have red 2 in her next newest slot, so he must have the red 2, so he blind-plays his left-most card.
 However, it is NOT the red 2, but the blue 1.
 Bob now knows he was bluffed.
   * Alice sees Bob blind play "for no reason", so she knows that she must not have the red 2 and it must have been a *Double Half Bluff*.
   * Finally, Cathy sees this sequence of events occur.
 Since Alice and Bob blind-played, she must have the red 3.
 * Normally, you are only allowed to *Bluff* while in *Bluff Position*.
-But *Double Half Bluffs* do not violate *Good Lie Principle*, and thus they are allowed.
+But *Double Half Bluffs* do not violate *Good Lie Principle*, so we allow them.

 ### The Double Bluff

 * Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
-* For example:
+* For example, in a 4 player game:
-  * Yellow 1 and 2 are currently played in the middle.
+  * Yellow 2 is currently played in the stacks.
-  * Player 1 clues a yellow 5 in player 4's hand with a yellow color play clue.
+  * Alice clues a yellow 5 in Donald's hand with a yellow color *Play Clue*.
-  * Player 2 thinks he has yellow 3 and yellow 4.
-They blind-play their *Finesse Position* card, but it is actually a blue 1.
+  * Since yellow 5 is playable right now, Bob thinks he has yellow 3 and yellow 4.
+Bob blind-plays his *Finesse Position* card, but it is actually a blue 1.
-  * Player 3 sees that player 2 blind-played because of the yellow clue.
-However, since the yellow 5 is two away instead of 1 away, it must mean that it is a double bluff instead of a single bluff, so player 3 blind plays slot 1 and it is red 1.
+  * Cathy sees that Bob blind-played because of the yellow clue.
+However, since the yellow 5 is a two away card instead of one away card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
+Cathy blind plays her *Finesse Position* card and it is red 1.
-  * Player 4 knows that this yellow card must be yellow 5 because it caused 2 blind plays.
+  * Donald knows that this yellow card must be yellow 5 because it caused 2 blind plays.
-* Normally, you are only allowed to bluff while in bluff position.
-But *Double Bluffs* do not violate *Good Lie Principle*, and thus they are allowed.
+* Normally, you are only allowed to *Bluff* while in *Bluff Position*.
+But *Double Bluffs* do not violate *Good Lie Principle*, so we allow them.

 ### The Triple Bluff / The Triple Two-Thirds Bluff